Opponent State Inference Under Partial Observability: An HMM-POMDP Framework for 2026 Formula 1 Energy Strategy: Abstract

 The $L_{\mathrm{harvest}}$/$L_{\mathrm{derate}}$ split is the central architectural advance of v2: both sub-modes produce depressed $\vtrap$ and can co-occur with $\zaero{} = 1$ in an activation zone, but they carry \emph{opposite} strategic implications. $L_{\mathrm{harvest}}$ means the rival is building a hidden reserve---the trap condition. $L_{\mathrm{derate}}$ means the rival is at their physical limit---a genuine attack opportunity.
 The sixth observable $\dthrottle$ (super-clipping duration fraction, added in v1.5) provides clean separation between these sub-modes; v2 elevates this separation to the \emph{state level} rather than handling it as a mixed emission.

 On synthetic races generated under the 40-state parametric model, the \HMM{} achieves \textbf{96.8\%} ERS-level accuracy (random baseline: 25\%), correctly classifies $L_{\mathrm{harvest}}$ vs.\ $L_{\mathrm{derate}}$ with \textbf{89.4\%} accuracy (random baseline: 50\%), and detects counter-harvest trap conditions with \textbf{96.3\%} recall.
-Pre-season analysis confirms circuit-dependent recharge availability (1.0$\times$ to 2.2$\times$ per lap) as the primary confound for trap detection; Melbourne represents the hardest-case validation environment.
-Baum-Welch calibration on 2026 race telemetry begins with the Australian Grand Prix (8~March~2026); results will be incorporated before final submission.
+Pre-season analysis indicates circuit-dependent recharge availability (1.0$\times$ to 2.2$\times$ per lap) as the primary confound for trap detection; Melbourne represents the hardest-case validation environment.
+Baum-Welch calibration on 2026 race telemetry begins with the Australian Grand Prix (8~March~2026).
 Code will be made publicly available upon acceptance.